davis999/shopping_cart/docs/Requirement.md

 ## 2. Error Handling
-We have some check for shopping cart:
+We have some checks when updating shopping cart:
 * Quantity limit.
  - There is a max value for the total number of item in a shopping cart.
 It is a configurable value.
  - Quantity > max: alert max quantity message for customer.